Last Updated on December 8, 2021 by Christine Kaaloa

 Fetishism or Perversion?

 Manga stores seem to be the biggest draw.
 The variety of magazines range in subject matter and content from action, adventure, heterosexual love to homosexual love (aka “forbidden love” or when two men kiss and have love triangles; ironically this latter is very big with female fans, such that you’ll occasionally, find some male J-pop or K-pop idols do a “kissing act” on stage to drive their fans wild).
-It often can also lend itself a lot to comic book pornography.
+It often can also lend itself a lot to comic book pornographic material.

 In Akihabara, the manga stores feel like giant comic book libraries with several floors and where customers keep to themselves, without looking you in the eye.
 It’s not like idol stores where customers are chatting or looking through merchandise with enthusiasm.
 It’s like entering a subculture environment, where people are free to indulge in their alternate passions in protective secrecy.
 But also like X-rated shop ,where men (and the occasional woman) can peruse their fetish interests, without dispelling the world of forbidden or alternative fantasy.